thuriot/steven.thuriot.be/cv/index.md

 * Tools: Angular, ASP.NET Core, .NET Core 2 ~> .NET6
 * Platform: Azure

 Full stack developer in Angular/ASP.NET Core.

+Helping design and build a generic API that allows pluging in several building blocks in a way that the accompaning app can show and offer these blocks as tiles and offer their functionality.
+Other functionalities being built are things like push notifications to app users using a content management system as well as creating a system for creating groups that can be used as receivers for this system.

 NLP Developer for the chat bot of the SD Worx Assistant.

 ## Reporting Suite